beejjorgensen/connectionmanager/examples/chat/README.md

 Usage
 -----
-Edit chat.go and set the WEBROOT to the absolute path of the webroot/ directory.
-Search for 8080 if you want to change to another port.
+    usage: chat -r webroot [options]

-Run chat on your server or localhost (see note about security, below).
+       -p port    listening port (default 8080)

-Point a browser to http://localhost:8080/ (or whichever host you have it running on.)
+Point a browser to http://localhost:8080/ (or whichever host and port you have it running on.)